csorianot/godmc_wiki/FAQ.md

 ## Publication policy

 There is a broad level publication policy written into the [Codes of conduct](http://www.godmc.org.uk/codesofconduct.pdf).
-You can find a more detailed publication policy here: .
+You can find a more detailed publication policy [here](https://github.com/MRCIEU/godmc/files/197447/GoDMCanalysisplan271116.docx).

 ## Who is the lead person for the secondary analyses